torvik-lang/torvik/.github/ISSUE_TEMPLATE/bug_report.md

 - Compiler/LLVM/Clang version (if relevant)

 **Additional context**
-Add any other context about the problem here (screenshots, logs, etc.).
+Add any other context about the problem here (screenshots, logs, workarounds, etc.).

 **Checklist**
 - [ ] I have searched existing issues to make sure this is not a duplicate.